sskarn/Arduino-Car/README.md

 # Arduino-Car
-TEJ3M Final Summative - 2 Motors in 2 Seperate H-Bridges with 2 Sets of LEDS for 4 Directional Driving
+2 Motors in 2 Separate H-Bridges with 2 Sets of LEDS for 4 Directional Driving